verrazzano/docs/content/en/docs/setup/private-registry/private-registry-full-distribution.md

 ## Load the images

+1. Download the Verrazzano ZIP file
-1. Download the Verrazzano ZIP file from the Oracle Software Delivery Cloud.
+    * Download the Verrazzano ZIP file from the Oracle Software Delivery Cloud for major or minor releases.

         a.
 In your browser, go to the [Oracle Software Delivery Cloud](https://edelivery.oracle.com) and log in with your credentials.

         b.
 In the drop-down menu preceding the search bar, select **All Categories**.

         c.
 In the search bar, enter `Verrazzano Enterprise Container Platform` and click **Search**.

         d.
-Select the `DLP: Oracle Verrazzano Enterprise Edition {{<download_package_version>}}` link.
+Select the `REL: Oracle Verrazzano Enterprise Edition {{<download_package_version>}}` link.
 This will add it to your download queue.

         e.
 At the top of the page, select the **Continue** link.

         f.
 Review the Download Queue, then click **Continue**.

         g.
 Accept the license agreement and click **Continue**.

         h.
 Download the file:

         * To download the ZIP file directly, select the file link in the list.
         * To download the ZIP file using `Oracle Download Manager`, click **Download** and run the `Oracle Download Manager` executable.

+    * Download the Verrazzano ZIP file from My Oracle Support for cumulative patches.

+        a.
+In your browser, go to [My Oracle Support](https://support.oracle.com/) and log in with your credentials.

+        b.
+Select `Patches & Updates` tab at the top of the `MY ORACLE SUPPORT` page.

+        c.
+In the `Patch Search` panel, click the link `Product or Family (Advanced)`.

+        d.
+In the search bar for `Product is`, enter `Oracle Verrazzano Enterprise Container Platform`.
+From the dropdown for `Release is`, select the desired release and click **Search**.

+        e.
+Click the link for the desired patchset, under the `Patch Name`.

+        f.
+From the page providing details about the patch, Click **Download**.

+        h.
+Download the ZIP file by selecting the file link.

 2. Prepare to do the private registry installation.